BlueAndi/DroidControlShip/doc/SensorFusion/SRS/srs_eng.md

   - The ZumoComSystem shall receive odometry from the Zumo32U4 via USB (using the RadonUlzer firmware).
   - The ZumoComSystem may receive IMU data from the Zumo32U4 via USB.
-  - The ZumoComSystem shall receive absolute position, orientationm, and velocity from the SpaceShipRadar via MQTT.
+  - The ZumoComSystem shall receive absolute position, orientation, and velocity from the SpaceShipRadar via MQTT.

 - **Sensor Fusion**